Connect with us

 Health care isn’t like blouses or ice cream, responded executives from the American Hospital Association when asked about the advertisement and Fisher’s concerns about exact, upfront amounts.
 In many situations, for example, it may be hard to know ahead of time exactly what kind of care a patient will need.

 “Very few health services are so straightforward where you can expect no variation in the course of care,” which could then result in a different cost than the original assessment,” said Molly Smith, AHA’s group vice president for public policy.
-“Organizations are doing the best they can to the closest estimate.
+“Organizations are doing the best they can to provide the closest estimate.
 If something changes in the course of your care, that estimate might adjust.”

 While hospitals’ compliance with posting price information has improved, it still falls short, said Fisher, whose group in a July report said only 36% of 2,000 hospitals it reviewed complied with all aspects of the current law, marking as deficient those that had incomplete data fields or used formulas instead of dollar prices.